emoose/emoose/README.md

 ### Shwmae!

-Ydy fy enw i emoose, in my free time I like to roleplay as a game modder/fixer, sometimes the fixes actually work!
+Ydy fy enw i emoose!
+In my free time I like to roleplay as a game modder/fixer, when I'm lucky the fixes actually work too.

-I've also been interested in console modding ever since I first got an Xecuter 2.6CE for my OG Xbox, most recently I've worked on:
+I've also been interested in console modding ever since I first modded my OG Xbox, most recently I've worked on:
 - [xvdtool](https://github.com/emoose/xvdtool) - for manipulating the XVD images used by Xbox One
 - [Xb2XInput](https://github.com/emoose/Xb2XInput) - for adding support for Xbox OG controllers to Windows
 - [xbox-winfsp](https://github.com/emoose/xbox-winfsp) - for mounting Xbox/Xbox360-specific file systems natively under Windows